 Translation: parents have a right to their own children.
-And that means the flipside must also be true; children have a right to their parents and shouldn’t be arbitrarily separated from them.
+And that means the flipside must also be true; children have a right to their parents, and shouldn’t be arbitrarily separated from them.

 Preserving parental rights

-The ruling resolved a case in which several days a month a biological father, Chris, was being forced to drop his daughter, Ann, off at the home of “J.D.,” the boyfriend of his daughter’s deceased mother.
+The ruling resolved a case in which several days a month a biological father, Chris, was being forced to drop his daughter Ann off at the home of “J.D.” the boyfriend of his daughter’s deceased mother.
 Chris and his ex-wife divorced when Ann was two and split custody.
 After Chris’s ex started dating J.D., she was tragically killed in a car accident.
 Following her mother’s death, Ann lived exclusively with her dad.
-But last year a lower court granted partial custody to J.D. despite the fact that Chris was a fit parent, Ann had lived with J.D. for less than six months and Ann stated she did not want contact with the boyfriend.
+But last year a lower court granted partial custody to J.D. despite the fact that Chris was a fit parent, Ann had lived with J.D. for less than six months, and Ann stated she did not want contact with the boyfriend.
 The shocking ruling meant that Ann was forced to live part-time with an unrelated man she barely knew.

-The June 26th Texas Supreme Court ruling overturned the lower court’s dangerous decision.
+Last week’s Texas Supreme Court ruling overturned the lower court’s dangerous decision.
 Alliance Defending Freedom’s President Michael Farris summarizes, “A child’s best interests are not served by ignoring the rights of a fit parent in favor of the demands of someone who is legally a stranger to the child.
 Any state action significantly limiting those rights must, at a minimum, establish that the child would suffer some type of harm if she were to remain in the care of the parent.
 But here, the trial court required no such showing of harm.
 Instead, it held that multiple times each month, the child’s natural father had to leave his daughter in the home of someone who was unrelated to her and who she had lived with less than a year.
 This was over the father’s express objections and with no indication that he is unfit to care for her.
 The Texas Supreme Court was right to affirm the constitutional requirement that a parent’s decision is presumed to be in the child’s best interest.”